SCECcode/bbp/README.md

 Please refer to the 'doc' directory for further information on this release of the Platform.
 Please see the file called LICENSE for licensing information.
-For installation instructions see the INSTALL_NOTES.TXT file, or refer to the USER_GUIDE document.
+For installation information, including installation instructions, please look in the 'doc' directory or refer to the Wiki.